Intern/Resident Application

 • Curriculum vitae

 • One (1) letter of recommendation from a person familiar with your character, abilities, and intent.
-If the author of the letter of recommendation would prefer to send it directly to CSC, they can email us directly at students@clinicforspecialchildren.org.
+If the author of the letter of recommendation would prefer to send it directly to the Clinic, they can email us directly at students@clinicforspecialchildren.org.

 NOTE: While we provide a unique learning experience within the scope of our normal practice, it will be the responsibility of any applicant to fulfill any additional educational requirements imposed by his or her institution.